runpod/docs/docs/pods/templates/secrets.md

 :::note

-Once a Secret is created, it cannot be viewed.
+Once a Secret is created, its value cannot be viewed.
-If you need to change the Secret, you must create a new one or edit the Secret Value.
+If you need to change the Secret, you must create a new one or [modify the Secret Value](#modify-a-secret).

 :::